elifesciences/data-hub-ejp-xml-pipeline/README.md

  ## CI/CD

  This runs on Jenkins and follows the standard approaches used by the `eLife Data Team` for CI/CD.
  Note that as part of the CI/CD, another Jenkins pipeline is always triggered whenever there is a commit to the develop branch.
-The latest commit reference to a `develop` branch is passed on as a parameter to this Jenkins pipeline to be triggered, and this is used to update the [repo-list.json file](https://github.com/elifesciences/data-hub-airflow-image/blob/develop/repo-list.json) in another repository
+The latest commit reference to a `develop` branch is passed on as a parameter to this Jenkins pipeline to be triggered.